samuelaguilera/fresh-forms-for-gravity/readme.txt

 CloudFlare and other proxies:
 -----------------------------

-This plugin will add appropriate HTTP header to pages with a Gravity Forms to exlude the page HTML from caching when the web host setup allows it.
+This plugin will add appropriate HTTP header to pages with a Gravity Forms form to exlude the page HTML from caching when the web host setup allows it.

 By default CloudFlare doesn't cache the page HTML, it does only when you have configured it to "Cache Everything".
 In this case, after activating the plugin, you need to purge cache in your CloudFlare account or wait for cache expiration to let CloudFlare know the page must be excluded from caching.